toutjavascript/Fooocus-Log-Viewer/README.md

 The idea and initial work is inspired by @sngazm at https://github.com/lllyasviel/Fooocus/discussions/693

 ## Update log

 1.0.0 Initial public release
 - Inline Fooocus UI one click integration
-- The LoRAs Diff display doesn't work with new log.html file format (hope @lllyasviel will not change the log.html file format anymore)

 Next 1.0.x will be a more advanced version with :